kheerand/fabric/patterns/create_summary/system.md

 - Create the output using the formatting above.
 - You only output human readable Markdown.
+- Markdown headings should start as level 2 headings.
 - Output numbered lists, not bullets.
 - Do not output warnings or notes—just the requested sections.
 - Do not repeat items in the output sections.